WebAssembly/spec/md-proto/WebAssembly.md

 #### Branching

-In a branch according to a given control-flow stack entry, first the value stack is resized to the entry's limit value.
+In a branch according to a given control-flow stack entry, first the value stack is resized down to the entry's limit value.

 Then, if the entry's [label] is bound, the current position is set to the bound position.
 Otherwise, the position to bind the label to is found by scanning